gryphonshafer/cbqz-site/docs/CBQ_system/rule_book.md

 All teams are eligible to trigger on query 1A.
 When a QM rules a quizzer’s response to a query incorrect, that quizzer’s team is ineligible to trigger on any following query with the same numerical component in their identifier.
 If all teams are ineligible, the QM will treat the next query as if the previous query was ruled correct.

-The quiz ends immediately prior to the query identifier’s number incrementing beyond **the product of 4 and the number of teams in the quiz**.
-For example, a quiz with 3 teams ends immediately prior to query “13A”.
+The quiz ends immediately prior to the query identifier’s number incrementing beyond _the product of 4 and the number of teams in the quiz.
+For example, a quiz with 3 teams ends immediately prior to query “13A”._

 ### 2.3.
 Query Types

-Each query has a _type_, which consists of a combination of a base subtype plus 1 or more quizzer-selected subtypes.
+Each query has a type, which consists of a combination of a base subtype plus 1 or more quizzer-selected subtypes.

 #### 2.3.1.
 Base Subtypes